 - All "required", online projects are fully auto-graded by our system.

 - The order of topics now aligns with the Unit Sequence recommended by the College Board for AP CS A.

 Teachers can confidently teach beginning students the Java language by following the syllabus and planner guide for introductory programming classes.
 Please see the Course Syllabus tab for details.

-This course is on College Board recommended list for the AP CS A exam and covers all required topics.
-The following documents will help you prepare for your AP class (UPDATES PENDING FOR 2021):
+This course is endorsed by the College Board for AP CS A and covers all required topics.
+The following documents will help prepare for your AP class:

 All lesson quizzes and chapter tests are auto-graded by our system.
 Students will complete hands-on coding projects, and the projects in every required chapter are also auto-graded by our system with no local installation requirements.
 Some optional chapters contain projects that require an external IDE and are teacher or parent-graded using our simple rubrics.

 Scroll through the images below to see a few examples of student work.

 * AP and Advanced Placement Program are registered trademarks of the College Entrance Examination Board, which was not involved in the production of and does not endorse this product.

 If you are using Java Programming to teach introductory programming classes, please click on the syllabus below for pacing and topic guidance.